 - Extremely/Completely satisfied/important/likely

 Some other scales can be re-phrased as unipolar scales as well.
-Dagmar Krebs found no impact on reliability between unipolar and bipolar scales for an agreement scale (Not at all agree to Strongly agree, vs. Strongly disagree to Strongly agree).
+Dagmar Krebs found no impact on reliability between unipolar and bipolar scales for an agreement scale (Not at all agree to Strongly agree, vs. Strongly disagree to Strongly agree), although you should use construct-specific scales rather than agreement scales wherever possible.
 (Earlier work by Krebs and Jürgen Hoffmeyer-Zlotnik also didn’t find significant differences between scales based on scale polarity.)

 Use Bipolar Scales for Quantity, Liking, and Word-of-Mouth Measurement